Revisiting Recent Progress in the Karch-Randall Braneworld: The Intermediate Picture and Coarse-Graining

 \subsection{The Precise Description of the Intermediate Picture}

 For the sake of convenience, let's firstly consider the case without the DGP terms which is the conventional description of the braneworld models \cite{Randall:1999ee,Randall:1999vf,Karch:2000ct}.
-Motivated by the early studies of holography and braneworld \cite{Arkani-Hamed:2000ijo}, it is usually stated that the intermediate picture of the Karch-Randall braneworld is described as a system of a conformal field theory with a UV-cutoff and coupled to dynamical gravity in AdS$_d$ meanwhile this system in AdS$_d$ is coupled to a d-dimensional bath glued along the conformal boundary of the AdS$_d$.
+Motivated by the early studies of holography and braneworld \cite{Arkani-Hamed:2000ijo}, it is usually stated that the intermediate picture of the Karch-Randall braneworld is described as a system of a conformal field theory with a UV-cutoff and coupled to dynamical gravity in AdS$_d$.
+Meanwhile this system in AdS$_d$ is coupled to a d-dimensional bath glued along the conformal boundary of the AdS$_d$.
 The bath can be gravitational or nongravitational, for example in the wedge holography model Equ.~(\ref{eq:action1}) the bath is gravitational and in the original version of Karch-Randall braneworld \cite{Karch:2000ct} the bath is nongravitational.

 This conclusion comes from the observations that first the Karch-Randall brane cuts off part of the bulk geometry and second the boundary condition for bulk metric fluctuation close to the brane is of the Neumann type Equ.~(\ref{eq:neu}).
 Combined with the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1999vj,Witten:1998qj} the first observation tells us that the matter field on the brane is dual to the bulk gravity and hence is a CFT with a UV cutoff and the cutoff scale is set by the bulk brane position $\mu_{B}$.
 The second obervation tells us that the metric on the brane is fluctuating i.e. the intermediate picture is a gravitational theory.

-Nonetheless, it is never made clear what this conclusion precisely means for example given the CFT$_d$ that is dual to the bulk AdS$_{d+1}$ gravity (without the brane) then how one could get the theory on the brane (i.e. the intermediate picture) when the brane is introduced.
+Nonetheless, it is never made clear what this conclusion precisely means for example given the CFT$_d$ that is dual to the bulk AdS$_{d+1}$ gravity without the brane then how one could get the theory on the brane (i.e. the intermediate picture) when the brane is introduced.